 Epsom salt is a natural exfoliant and anti-inflammatory remedy that can be used to treat muscle aches, dry skin, and even to fight various internal health issues.
-And what’s great about this at-home spa experience is its ability to alleviate many SIBO symptoms.
+And what’s great about this at-home spa experience is it has an amazing ability to relieve stress.

 Table of Contents

 History of Epsom Salt Baths

 Epsom salt is named after the English town in which it was discovered, where it bubbled up in water from an underground spring in the early 17th century.

 The people of the town noticed that the wounds on the animals who waded in the bitter-tasting (or, Epsom-salted) water also seemed to heal more quickly.

 This, of course, prompted the humans to wade in the waters.